Block Printing Urban Textures - Creative Arts quest for Beginner level adventurers

 6

-Document each print with date and texture source.
-Let prints dry flat for 20 minutes.
-Test different papers—newsprint gives a rough vintage look, cardstock prints crisp and clean.
+Let each print dry flat for 20 minutes while you experiment.
+Try newsprint for rough vintage looks or cardstock for crisp edges.
 Print the same block in different colors or layer multiple blocks for complex compositions.
+Note the date and original texture source for each print to build your urban stamp library.

 Gear Up for Your Quest